SonnyK33/obsidian/Molecules/Evaluating Credits.md

 The first three decrease funds available for creditors and increase volatility of returns.
 New assets and businesses are uncertain (capex and M&A).
 Shareholder returns reduce future buffers for loss absorption.

 We need to break every credit into these fundamentals.
+Think about an issuer's fixed vs variable costs to assess operating leverage and predict whether a company may raise or cut prices ([[Fixed vs Variable Costs]])

 1. Gross profit